chaoge525/soafee_demo/documentation/codeline-management.rst

 * `Patch` releases are mainly used for hot fixes which are then back ported to the development branch.
 * Both `Major` and `Minor` releases may receive fixes, improvements and new features while `Patch` releases only receive fixes.
-Poky and 3rd Party layers release/stable branches might be updated and pinned.
+Poky and 3rd party layers release/stable branches might be updated and pinned.

 .. _Yocto Release Process: https://docs.yoctoproject.org/ref-manual/release-process.html